 The KTM X-Bow is the product of Austrian motorcycle maker KTM sensing a chill in the air.

 And of course the KTM X-Bow is predictably fast, not to mention huge fun.
-And unexpectedly refined, too, with a supple ride, relatively muted exhausts and a body remarkable free of vibration.
-But it can get a bit draughty if you drive without a crash helmet, which isn’t advised.
+It's also unexpectedly refined, with a supple ride, relatively muted exhausts and a body remarkable free of vibration.

-Draughts aside, in fact, the X-Bow almost seems tame.
-The X-Bow might do without ESP, traction control or ABS, and there’s no assistance for steering and brakes either, but it appears almost disappointingly benign on the track – throttle response is blunted unless the turbo is spinning hard, and turn-in feels more measured than electric.
+Draughts aside, in fact, the standard model almost seems tame.
+The X-Bow might do without ESP, traction control or ABS, and there’s no assistance for steering and brakes either, but it appears almost disappointingly benign on track.
+Throttle response is blunted unless the turbo is spinning hard and turn-in feels more measured than electric.

-Overall, in standard form at least, the X-Bow feels rapid, grippy, stable and obedient, its chief sensation-generator the denial of a roof and much of a windscreen.
+Overall, in standard form at least, the X-Bow feels rapid, grippy, stable and obedient, its chief sensation-generator the denial of a roof.

 But build speed and confidence – not hard, with a mid-engined chassis this friendly – and you realise that this is an utterly exhilarating weapon.
 Turn-in sharpens at speed, spearing the KTM through switchback twists that allow you to feel the car pivoting directly beneath your spine.
 You sense g-force, too, of which it can pull as much as 1.5 on road tyres.